October 28, 2015 | 5min read

 You can also get extra points with bounties!
 Bounty is a sum of points that is gained based on the user’s reputation score.
 It’s used to attract greater attention to a question.
 If you answer correctly you get the bounty.
 What’s important is that no matter whether the bounty is granted or not the user who offered it will lose the points.
 I’ve won two bounties during my „stack career” and it gives great satisfaction!
 Some users give out bounties to drive more attention to a particular question.

-Another way, after points and privileges, to gratify and encourage users to contribute on SO are badges!
-As SO describes: „badges are awarded for being especially helpful”.
+Another way, after points and privileges, to gratify and encourage users to contribute on Stack Overflow are badges!
+As Stack Overflow describes: „badges are awarded for being especially helpful”.
 They are granted in five categories: questions, answers, moderation, participation and other.
 How can you earn your first badge?
 For instance, if you ask a question that gets a lot of views or upvotes.
 Below I have listed interesting badges you can earn (bear in mind that most badges are categorized by its ‘power’: bronze, silver and gold) - for a sake of simplicity I will focus only on gold ones:

 - Legendary - it’s probably the most desired badge, awarded to users who earn at least 200 points daily 150 times!
 Currently, there are only 193 users with the badge.
 First level of the badge (bronze) is called Mortarboard - granted to users who earn 200 points daily at least once.